myrrlyn/myrrlyn.net/source/resume.html.md

     firm understanding of its theory and actual usage.
 I use Git for all my work.

-- UNIX shells
+- Command shells
     {:.cover}

-    I use `zsh` as my daily shell, and am familiar with `bash` as well.
+    I use Zsh as my daily shell, and am familiar with GNU Bash as well.
+I use PowerShell at work.

 - Editors/IDEs
-    {:.cover}

-    I have used many text editors and IDEs.
-The editors which with I am most familiar are:

-    - Visual Studio
+    - Microsoft Visual Studio
-    - Atom and Visual Studio Code
+    - Atom and Microsoft Visual Studio Code (not at all related to VS)
     - Eclipse and NetBeans
-    - Vim
+    - I exited Vim once
+    - GNU Nano
+    - I have never even installed, much less used, GNU Emacs, and have no plans to do so.

 ## Work Experience

+### Rota-Kiwan Scout Reservation

 I worked at Rota-Kiwan Scout Reservation over the summers during college, as a lifeguard and then aquatics director.
 My responsibilities included: